 Estimated Activity Time: 3hrs 50mins (includes 1hr for lunch)

-Creole Nature Trail Adventure Point is a free, fun, new attraction that immerses you in nature and Louisiana’s unique culture.
-Through imaginative, hands-on displays sure to inspire, you can learn the best places to spot alligators and migrating songbirds, take a peek at wildlife found in bayous and marshes, smell mouthwatering aromas of Cajun/Creole cooking, and “play along” with a Cajun and Zydeco band.
+Creole Nature Trail Adventure Point is a free, fun attraction that immerses you in nature and Louisiana’s unique culture.
+Through imaginative, hands-on displays sure to inspire, you can learn the best places to spot alligators and migrating songbirds, take a peek at wildlife found in bayous and marshes, smell the mouthwatering aromas of Cajun/Creole cooking, and “play along” with a Cajun and Zydeco band.

-Located within Sabine National Wildlife Refuge, this 1.5 mile (round trip) fully accessible boardwalk offers walking access into and over saltwater marshes.
-Viewing scopes, observation decks, five rest shelters along the path and a two-story observation tower offer exceptional views.
+Located within Sabine National Wildlife Refuge, this 1.5 miles (loop) fully accessible boardwalk offers walking access into and over saltwater marshes.

 One of 26 miles of accessible Gulf beaches perfect for picnicking, swimming, shelling or surf fishing.